XcodeMigrate/XcodeMigrate/README.md

-# BazelGen
+# XcodeMigrate

 Generate Bazel BUILD files from Xcode projects.

+Long term plans:

+- Generate Buck files
+- Generate Xcodegen YAML files

 This project is still in its early stages.
 It is not yet ready for production use.
-If you have any questions or ideas, please feel free to [open a discussion](https://github.com/dahchon/BazelGen/discussions/new).
+If you have any questions or ideas, please feel free to [open a discussion](https://github.com/dahchon/XcodeMigrate/discussions/new).

 ## Goals